pramslam/IndieGameCon/docs/schedule.md

 Dev Day
 These events will be focused on developer stuff and will be more intimate.

+game dev industry focus, with workshops, talks, etc, panel of people in the industry

 ## Sunday Events
 Open house
 This day is for mainstream audience to experience the event.

+panels etc but with more laymen’s

 #### Activities
-Saturday = game dev industry focus, with workshops, talks, etc, panel of people in the industry

-Sunday = panels etc but with more laymen’s

 - Let's Play!
 An open time for attendees to play developer games.
 - Dev Panel Talk: A developer panel with speakers from the indie game convention.
 - Developer Dinner: We host a dinner on Saturday with all the developers.